Smart meter

 Are wholesale energy prices worth it?

-Signing up to an energy retailer offering wholesale prices is certainly not a gimmick, with lower rates often paving the way to cheaper power bills.
-Just be sure not to expect to pay the same wholesale electricity rates as retailers get, given you’ll likely be stung with additional costs elsewhere.
-If you can justify membership fees in exchange for wholesale energy prices, then these plans could prove to be a serious money saver – just make sure you know what you’re getting into.
+Signing up to an energy retailer offering wholesale energy prices is certainly not a gimmick, with lower rates often paving the way to cheaper energy bills.
+Remember that customers will not pay the same wholesale energy rates as retailers, given that customers will likely be paying additional costs elsewhere.
+But if you can justify membership fees in exchange for wholesale energy prices, then these plans could prove to be a serious money saver.
+Just make sure you research sufficiently and understand what you are signing up for.
+Wholesale energy plans are suitable for consumers who can closely monitor their energy usage in search of cheaper rates.
+Choosing a wholesale energy plan certainly means energy costs are less predictable, but taking the risk could pay off.

 Share this article